bazel-contrib/rules_oci/docs/push.md

 Macro wrapper around [oci_push_rule](#oci_push_rule).

-Allows the tags attribute to be a list of strings in addition to a text file.
+Allows the repotags attribute to be a list of strings in addition to a text file.

 **PARAMETERS**